sbslee/fuc/docs/cli.rst

    Positional arguments:
      bam         Alignment file.
      sites       TSV file containing two columns, chromosome and position.
-                 This can also be a BED or VCF file (zipped or unzipped).
-                 Input type will be detected automatically.
+                 This can also be a BED or VCF file (compressed or uncompressed) Input type will be detected automatically.

    Optional arguments:
      -h, --help  Show this help message and exit.